muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

 ![](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/blob/master/images/swagger2.jpg)

-## Deploying the application in the Elastic BeanStalk as a docker image
+## Deploying the application in the Elastic BeanStalk as a Docker image

-Step by step AWS environmment configuration and Elastic BeanStalk deployment explains in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)
+Step by step AWS environment configuration and Elastic BeanStalk deployment explains in the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki)

 ###Create a zip file to Deploy in Elastic BeanStalk###